 - Dynamic subject lines and personalisation

-- If you have data saved against your contacts, you can use this to personalise the subject line or friendly from name; for example, you can have the from name as the contact's account manager, or a different subject line for users in a particular postcode area.
+- If you have data saved against your contacts, you can use this to personalise the subject line or friendly from name; for example, you can have the from name as the contact's account manager, or a different subject line for users in a particular geographical area.

 - Triggered campaign

 - If your campaign is to be sent based on a trigger (such as someone signing up to a mailing list, or clicking on a particular link), then the setup process is slightly different.
-Click on the Campaign settings button to change the campaign to a triggered campaign.
+Click on Campaign settings to change the campaign to a triggered campaign.

 - If your campaign is to be sent out with a different character set (for example Cyrillic, or Chinese), this can also be set under Campaign settings.
-For most users, the optimum set to use is 'Unicode (UTF-8)'.
+For most users, the optimum encoding to use is 'Unicode (UTF-8)'.

 - Text only campaign